rstoyanchev/spring-websocket-portfolio/README.md

 The app has been tested with this `Tomcat 8 RC10` as well as `Tomcat 7.0.47` which includes a backport of the Tomcat 8 WebSocket support.

-After unzipping Tomcat 8, set `TOMCAT8_HOME` as an environment variable and use [deployTomcat8.sh](https://github.com/rstoyanchev/spring-websocket-portfolio/blob/master/deployTomcat8.sh) and [shutdownTomcat8.sh](https://github.com/rstoyanchev/spring-websocket-portfolio/blob/master/shutdownTomcat8.sh) in this directory.
+For Tomcat 8, set `TOMCAT8_HOME` as an environment variable and use [deployTomcat8.sh](https://github.com/rstoyanchev/spring-websocket-portfolio/blob/master/deployTomcat8.sh) and [shutdownTomcat8.sh](https://github.com/rstoyanchev/spring-websocket-portfolio/blob/master/shutdownTomcat8.sh) in this directory.

+For Tomcat 7, you can use `mvn tomcat7:run`.

 Open a browser and go to <http://localhost:8080/spring-websocket-portfolio/index.html>

-If you use Tomcat 7.0.47+ instead, you can also change the Servlet API dependency in pom.xml to 3.0.1, which will allow deploying to Tomcat from within Eclipse.

 ### Jetty 9

-The easiest way to run on Jetty 9 (currently 9.0.5):
+The easiest way to run on Jetty 9 is `mvn jetty:run`.

-    mvn jetty:run

 Open a browser and go to <http://localhost:8080/spring-websocket-portfolio/index.html>